This post was originally written in 2016, but has been updated in 2019 to provide the latest info about things to do in Chefhcaouen, Morocco

 • Order an eSim HERE

-We rocked up to Chefchaouen in the early afternoon, after an easy 2-hour drive from Tangier.
-We didn’t book a hotel or have any solid plans for things to do in Chefchaouen.
+We rocked up to Chefchaouen in the early afternoon after an easy 2-hour drive from Tangier.
+We didn’t book a hotel or have any solid plans for things to do in Chefchaouen, Morocco.

-We parked our car, and with backpacks, on our backs, we walked right into the medina and were immediately transported into a fairytale setting.
-We expected to see some blue in Chefchaouen, maybe a few cute blue alleyways, a couple of blue buildings, but no. EVERYTHING inside the Chefchaouen medina was blue, from the public square and government buildings to flower pots and benches.
+We parked our car, and with backpacks on our backs, we walked right into the medina and were immediately transported into a fairytale setting.
+We expected to see some blue in Chefchaouen, maybe a few cute blue alleyways a couple of blue houses, but no. EVERYTHING inside the Chefchaouen medina was blue, from the public square and government buildings to colourful plant pots and benches.

 Vibrant alleyway in Chefchaouen, Morocco